solid/process/panels.md

 - [Sina Bahram](https://github.com/sinabahram) <[sina@sinabahram.com](mailto:sina@sinabahram.com)>
 - [Bud](https://github.com/spudthebud) (@spudthebud)
 - [elf Pavlik](https://github.com/elf-pavlik) <[elf-pavlik@hackers4peace.net](mailto:elf-pavlik@hackers4peace.net)> (@elf-pavlik)

+## Auditing Panel
+Pertaining to the mechanisms through which access and manipulation events of resources in a data pod are recorded and accessible.

+### Communication channels
+-

+### Panelists
+-

+### Editorial Assignment
+Candidate Proposals to the Solid Specification produced by this panel are likely to be associated with the [Auditing Editorial Assingnment](https://github.com/solid/process/blob/master/editors.md#auditing), and will be principally reviewed by any editors assigned to it.

 ## Authorization and Access Control
 How various agents and authorized to access resources.